Divorce Lawyer in West Palm Beach

 Florida is a “no-fault” divorce state.
 No-fault means that neither spouse has to prove in court that marital misconduct on the part of the other spouse caused the marriage to fail.
 No-fault divorce can proceed faster if the parties agree on all the issues relevant to their case.

-No fault is based on an “ irretrievably broken” marriage, meaning the relationship is beyond repair with no hope for reconciliation.
+No-fault is based on an “irretrievably broken” marriage, meaning the relationship is beyond repair with no hope for reconciliation.
 It is the most common form of divorce in the state.
 However, where couples cannot agree on all the issues or terms of their divorce, it may lead to mediation or litigation in court to achieve a resolution.

 The other ground for divorce in Florida is when one of the spouses has been mentally incapacitated for a period exceeding three years.
 This rule is less commonly used due to the stringent criteria involved, such as the need for a medical diagnosis of mental incapacity.

-What Types of Divorce Are Available in Florida?
+Types of Divorce in Florida

 In Florida, divorce cases can be typically categorized into three types: uncontested, contested, and simplified.